khozzy/hugo-blog/content/posts/1_ingest_aws/index.md

 |                       |                             | **$0.83** |

 ## Closing thoughts
-We saw that AWS Kinesis Data Firehose provides a surprisingly simple mechanism for scalable data ingestion.
-By utilizing the _"dynamic partitioning"_ we can leverage of the _"predicate pushdown"_ by physically organizing rows into directories.
-Then, by enabling the _"Record format conversion"_ feature, we transformed data into as Parquet files in-flight.
-This allows us to take the next advantage of the _"projection pushdown"_ feature - only file's blocks containing relevant data was scanned.
+We have observed that AWS Kinesis Data Firehose offers a remarkably straightforward mechanism for achieving scalable data ingestion.

+By making use of the concept of _"dynamic partitioning"_, we can effectively harness the power of _"predicate pushdown"_ by physically organizing rows into directories.
+Moreover, through the activation of the _"Record format conversion"_ feature, we can seamlessly convert data into Parquet files during the data's flight.
+This, in turn, empowers us to further benefit from the _"projection pushdown"_ capability, as it enables the scanning of only those file blocks that contain pertinent data.

-While the presented solution is a great first step it has serious drawbacks:
+While the solution presented represents a great initial stride, it does carry certain noteworthy limitations:

-1. Parquet files are most efficient when the file size oscillates around 64-128MB.
-That might be achieved by increasing the Kinesis Firehose buffering window, but increases solution latency.
-Currently, the file size depends on data velocity, hence it's very probable that a lot of small files are created providing additional computation overhead.
+1. The optimal efficiency of Parquet files is typically achieved when the file size maintains a range of around 64-128MB.
+Accomplishing this might involve extending the buffering window of Kinesis Firehose, albeit at the expense of increased solution latency.
+Presently, the size of generated files is contingent upon the velocity of incoming data, which in turn increases the likelihood of generating numerous smaller files, consequently introducing additional computational overhead.
-2. Data analysis are required to be aware of data partitioning scheme (physical data layout) to execute efficient queries.
+2. To execute queries with efficiency, data analysts are required to possess an understanding of the data partitioning scheme (the physical layout of the data).
-3. We have very limited set of DML operations (no updates, nor deletes) and lacking mechanism to restrict access to the data
+3. The range of available Data Manipulation Language (DML) operations is rather limited, precluding updates and deletes.
+Furthermore, a mechanism to control access to the data is noticeably absent.

-We will investigate ways to address these concerns in next posts.
+In the subsequent posts, we will delve into potential strategies for addressing these concerns.

 ---

 The code for reproduction is free of charge and available [here](https://github.com/khozzy/aws-data-lake/tree/master).
-Need some help?
-Contact us!